begh-azka/google-cloud-learning/3_Pricing/README.md

 # GCP Pricing

 - Google Cloud Platform was the first public public Cloud Service which provides **per second billing**.
+- We need to associate our account with a **Billing Account**. **To do that, we need to be either owner of the project or Project Billing Administrator.**
 - **Customer Friendly Pricing:**
   - No upfront Costs
   - Pay as you Go